jf908/bevy_web_codecs/README.md

 | .bmp       | image/bmp  |
 | .avif      | image/avif |

-Additional image types can be configured at startup but support will be limited by your browser.
+Registered file extensions and MIME types can be configured at startup but support will be limited depending on your browser.

 ## Bevy version support